madalinignisca/madalinignisca.github.io/books/python/for-newbies/preface.md

 ## About This Book {#about}

 Welcome to the exciting world of Python programming!
-Whether you're completely new to coding or looking to add a versatile and powerful language to your toolkit, "Python Essentials: Your First Steps into Programming" is designed with you in mind.
+Whether you're completely new to coding or looking to add a versatile and powerful language to your toolkit, "Python for newbies" is designed with you in mind.
 Our goal is to make learning Python as straightforward and enjoyable as possible.

 This book aims to introduce you to the basics of Python programming without any assumed prior knowledge.
 You'll start by understanding what programming is and why Python is such a great choice for beginners.
 From there, we will guide you through setting up your development environment so that you can write and run your very first lines of code.